bouncei/best-run-day-app/README.md

 ### Running Score Parameters

 Adjust the scoring algorithm in `WeatherRepository.calculateRunningScore()` to match your running preferences.
+The current weights are:

+- Temperature: 30%
+- Rain Chance: 25%
+- Wind Speed: 20%
+- Humidity: 15%
+- UV Index: 10%

 ## Error Handling